Dormant Bank Account & What It Means For Your Business

 - Close unneeded accounts, especially if you’re being charged to keep them: Don’t keep accounts you don’t need, especially if there are monthly fees.
 You don’t want a situation when an account becomes overdrawn due to fees.
 If the money is earning you interest, keep it, but make sure you have regular transactions on the account.

-- Schedule regular transactions in accounts with infrequent usage: If you need to keep an account open because it earns you interest, schedule regular transfers into or out of the account.
+- Schedule regular transactions in accounts with infrequent usage: If you need to keep an account open (because it earns you interest), schedule regular transfers into or out of the account.
 This allows you to keep the account open without worrying about it becoming dormant.

 Bottom Line

 While a dormant business bank account won’t likely devastate a healthy business, it does become a hassle if you must reclaim abandoned funds from the state.
-If your only business bank account becomes dormant, there is a good chance your business is struggling.
+If your only business bank account becomes dormant, there’s a good chance your business is struggling.
 Make sure your financial expert monitors where you have business bank accounts open.
 They should also ensure regular transactions for all your accounts to avoid them becoming dormant.